SC-SGS/microtrafficsim/README.md

 removing quick fixes or creating branches for them.

 The simulation package is redesigned!
 The next step is making it deterministic.
+The validation scenarios are not compiling right now (forgotten after simulation redesign), but this will be fixed soon!

 ## Demonstration and Examples